-The Director of Analytical Development (AD) will serve as a key member of the Technical Operations organization.
-This individual will be responsible for helping to build the analytical development team within Lyell, as well as partnering closely with the research, process development and manufacturing organizations.
-This includes the recruitment and training of AD scientists, the establishment of various technologies, such as flow cytometry, cell-based assays, analyte/cytokine measurements, transcriptional analyses etc. Assessment of new technologies, technology transfer of test methods to the QC testing facility and other key projects required to help build and grow the Technical Operations division.
+The incumbent is responsible for helping to build the analytical development team, as well as partnering closely with the research, process development and manufacturing organizations.
+This includes the recruitment and training of analytical development scientists, the establishment of various technologies, such as flow cytometry, cell-based assays, analyte/cytokine measurements, transcriptional analyses etc. Assessment of new technologies, technology transfer of test methods to the QC testing facility and other key projects required to help build and grow the Technical Operations division.

 KEY ROLE AND RESPONSIBILITIES: